alecristia/CDSwordSeg/algoComp/algos/phillips-pearl2014/readme.txt

 /usr/local/include and the libraries in /usr/local/lib.

 Then, in the 'dpseg_files' folder, compile the program 'dpseg' by using the 'make' function.

+NOTE: "makefile" contains an absolute path; therefore, it won't work.
+Use instead:
+$ make -f Makefile2

-If the program does not compile, check the Makefile.
+If the program does not compile, check the
+Makefile.
 In particular, make sure the variable CFLAGS is pointing to the folder containing the boost header files and that the variable LIBS is pointing to the folder containing the boost libraries (.so